 Security and storage

-- Instra Corporation Pty Ltd places a great importance on the security of all information associated with our customers, clients and contractors.
+- We place a great importance on the security of all information associated with our customers, clients and contractors.
 We have security measures in place to attempt to protect against the loss, misuse and alteration of personal information under our control.

 - Personal information is de-identified or destroyed securely when no longer required by us.

-- Instra Corporation Pty Ltd retains the information you provide to us including your contact and credit card details to enable us to verify transactions and customer details and to retain adequate records for legal and accounting purposes.
+- We retain the information you provide to us including your contact and credit card details to enable us to verify transactions and customer details and to retain adequate records for legal and accounting purposes.
 This information is held on secure servers in controlled facilities.

 - You should be careful and responsible whenever you are online.
 Ultimately, you are solely responsible for keeping your passwords and/or account information secure and should take all reasonable steps to do so.